GST Fundamentals: All About Goods and Services Tax in India

 Taxable Person

-A Taxable Person is an individual who carries on any business in the territory of India and who is registered or is required to be registered under GST Act.
-Any individual who carries out any economic activity including trade, commerce is viewed as a taxable person.
-It could be a person, company HUF, firm, LLP, an AOP/BOI, any corporation or Government company, body corporate incorporated under laws of foreign country, co-operative society, local authority, government, trust, artificial juridical person.
+A Taxable Person is an individual who carries on any business in the territory of India and is registered or required to be registered under the GST Act.
+Any individual who carries out any economic activity, including trade and commerce, is considered taxable.
+It could be a person, company HUF, firm, LLP, an AOP/BOI, any corporation or Government company, body corporate incorporated under laws of a foreign country, a cooperative society, local authority, government, trust, or an artificial juridical person.

 Casual Taxable Person

-A person who occasionally supplies goods and/or services in a region where GST is applicable but he does not have a fixed place of business.
-According to GST such a person will be termed as a casual taxable person.
-Example: A person who usually carries out business in Bangalore supplies taxable consulting services in Pune where he has no place of business would be treated as a casual taxable person in Pune.
-To enhance your understanding of the same, refer to our article Casual Taxable Person
+A person who occasionally supplies goods and services in a region where GST is applicable but who does not have a fixed place of business.
+According to GST, such a person is a casual taxable person.
+Example: A person who usually carries out business based in Bangalore but also provides taxable consulting services in Pune, though he has no place of business there.
+Such a person will be recognised as a casual taxable person in Pune.
+To enhance your understanding of the same, refer to our article on Casual Taxable Person.

 Non-Resident Taxable Person

-When a non-resident individual occasionally supplies goods/services in a territory where GST applies, but he does not have a fixed spot of business in India.
-According to GST he will be considered as a non-resident taxable person.
-The concept is similar to that of a ‘casual taxable person’ except the non-resident has no place of business in India.
+A non-resident who occasionally supplies goods/services in a territory where GST applies but does not have a fixed business spot in India is a non-resident taxable person according to the GST Act.
+The concept is similar to that of a ‘casual taxable person’, except the non-resident has no place of business in India.

 Reverse Charge

-Reverse Charge implies that the liability to pay tax is on the recipient of goods/services instead of the supplier.
-Categories of supplies applicable for reverse charge will be notified by the Centre or State Government.
+Reverse Charge implies that the liability to pay tax to the government is on the recipient of the goods/services, not the supplier.
+The Centre or State Government will notify categories of supplies applicable for reverse charge.

-• Every person liable to pay service tax under reverse charge is required to furnish details of inward supplies.
+• Every person liable to pay tax under reverse charge must furnish details of all inward supplies.

-• Persons who are required to pay tax under reverse charge are required to be registered, irrespective of the threshold limit.
+• Persons liable to pay tax under reverse charge must be registered, irrespective of the threshold limit.

-• There are separate provisions relating to time of supply of goods and services where tax is payable on reverse charge basis.
+• There are separate provisions relating to the time of supply of goods and services where tax is payable on a reverse charge basis.

-To read more about the same refer to our article All about Reverse Charge Mechanism
+To read more about the same, refer to our Guide to Reverse Charge Mechanism

 Conclusion

 GST is a significant reform in the Indian taxation system.
-It is aimed at improving the efficiency of the tax collection system, by simplifying taxation laws and bringing more businesses under their purview.
-It is a boost for businesses as well, as it reduces their tax burden through the mechanism of ITC.
-Overall, the intention is that the implementation of GST will boost the economy of India.
+It aims to improve the efficiency of the tax collection system by simplifying taxation laws and bringing more businesses under their purview.
+It also boosts businesses, as it reduces their tax burden through the mechanism of ITC.
+Overall, the intention is that implementing GST will boost India’s economy.